Hemwati Nandan Bahuguna Uttarakhand Medical Education University

-Hemwati Nandan Bahuguna Uttarakhand Medical Education University (HNBUMU), also known H.N.B.
-Uttarakhand Medical Education University, is a medical education state university located at Dehradun, Uttarakhand, India.
+Hemwati Nandan Bahuguna Uttarakhand Medical Education University (HNBUMU) is a medical education state university located at Dehradun, Uttarakhand, India.
 It was established in 2014 by the Government of Uttarakhand through the Hemwati Nandan Bahuguna Medical Education University Act, 2014.
 It has jurisdiction on all medical, dental, nursing and para-medical college in the state of Uttarakhand.

 Affiliated colleges

 As of 2022, affiliated colleges include four medical colleges, one dental college, 39 nursing colleges, 29 paramedical colleges and two "other courses" colleges.
 Notable colleges include: